You’ve Been Diagnosed with Prediabetes – Now What?

 Starting a weight loss journey can be effective when it comes to prediabetes.
 Not everyone who is diagnosed with prediabetes or diabetes will be overweight, but it is a common risk factor for both conditions.

-For more information on weight management and weight loss, read our article on weight loss for beginners
+For more information on weight management and weight loss, read our article on weight loss for beginners.

-3) Stop Smoking
+3) Quit Smoking

 If you have been diagnosed with prediabetes, stopping smoking is an important step in managing your condition and reducing your risk of developing type 2 diabetes.
 Smokers have a 30 to 40 percent greater chance of developing type 2 diabetes.

-When you stop smoking, you may actually improve your body’s use of insulin, which can have a positive effect on your blood sugar levels.
+When you stop smoking, you may actually improve your body’s use of insulin, which can have a positive effect on your glucose levels.
 Quitting smoking can also benefit your overall health, improve your quality of life, and reduce your risk of developing other chronic diseases such as cancer, lung disease, and cardiovascular disease.

 4) Keep it Moving